 Once the client sends their final payment, do you follow up with them after?
 This might be through a project thank you email or questionnaire to gather their feedback.

 Jot down your answers to these questions and start to consider where you can save time and effort.
-Perhaps it’s answering your leads quicker through automations and creating an easier way to schedule meetings.
+Perhaps it’s answering your leads quicker through automations and creating an easier way to schedule meetings with an online meeting scheduler.
 You might also find that you spend a lot of time waiting for clients to sign contracts and submit their payments.
 Whatever gaps you have in your process, you can use HoneyBook to help fill them.

-How to Set Up Your Process in HoneyBook
+Part 1: How to Set Up Your Lead Capture Process in HoneyBook

 Whether you’ve written it down or have it in your head, now it’s time to set up your ideal client journey in HoneyBook.
-In our webinar, we walked through the Scheduling Tool, Contact Form, Automations and Proposal to help our member streamline and save time.
+In our webinar, we walked through the Online Meeting Scheduler, Contact Form, Automations and Proposal to help our member streamline and save time.
 For your process, keep in mind that there may be other HoneyBook tools that offer a direct connection to your current efforts.

 Sourcing Leads Through the Scheduling Tool